Semiconcave functions in Alexandrov's geometry: Quasigeodesics

 As it follows from lemma~\ref{lem:lifting}, the statement in the definition is correct for any $\lambda$-concave function $f$ which has controlled convexity type $(\lambda,\kappa)$.
-I.e. $\gamma$ satisfies the property~\ref{propr:weak-qg}.
+That is, $\gamma$ satisfies the property~\ref{propr:weak-qg}.
 In particular, the $\kappa$-developing of $\gamma$ with respect to any point $p\in A$ is convex, and as it is noted in remark~\ref{rmk:stronger-unit-speed}, $\gamma$ is a unit-speed curve.
 Therefore, from corollary~\ref{cor:eq-qg} we get that it is a quasigeodesic.

 {\value{enumi}} \end{enumerate}

 \noi Here is a list of open problems on quasigeodesics:

 \begin{enumerate}[(i)] \item Is there an analog of the Liouvile theorem for ``quasigeodesic flow''? \item Is it true that any finite quasigeodesic has bounded variation of turn?